The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet

-\begin{finding} \underline{\textbf{Finding \arabic{section}.2}} \\ \\ \textit{Summary}: Retrieval approaches rely on stellar models, and thus their accuracy is limited by model fidelity.
-Further efforts to develop model spectra for spots and faculae and incorporate them into exoplanetary atmospheric retrievals are needed. \\ \\ \textit{Capability Needed}: More work is needed to (1) further test and develop models for cool stars, (2) assess the impact of using stellar spectra to approximate active regions, and (3) develop model spectra for active regions, particularly faculae, for different spectral types. \\ \\ \textit{Capability Today}: Retrieval analyses today rely on stellar spectra derived from 1D models as templates for spot and faculae spectra. \\ \\ \textit{Mitigation in Progress}: Recent studies have produced \textit{ab initio} spot and faculae spectra from 3D MHD models for a few FGKM spectral types.
-These studies reveal spectral differences with respect to spectra from 1D stellar spectral models that underscore the limitation of this approach, particularly for faculae. \\ \end{finding}
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 4.2}} \\ \\ \textit{Summary}: Retrieval approaches rely on stellar models, and thus their accuracy is limited by model fidelity and, depending on the approach, the prior information on stellar parameters used in the retrieval.
+Further efforts to develop model spectra for spots and faculae and incorporate them into exoplanetary atmospheric retrievals are needed. \\ \\ \textit{Capability Needed}: More work is needed to (1) further test and develop models for cool stars, (2) assess the impact of using stellar spectra to approximate active regions, and (3) develop model spectra for active regions, particularly faculae, for different spectral types.
+Studies should also investigate the impact of simple parameterizations that neglect the viewing-angle dependence of spot and facula spectra. \\ \\ \textit{Capability Today}: Retrieval analyses today rely on stellar spectra derived from 1D models \citep[e.g.,][]{Husser2013} as templates for spot and facula spectra.

+Recent retrieval frameworks incorporate the option using multiple stellar model grids for generating component spectra \citep[e.g., quiescent photosphere, spots, and faculae][]{MacDonald2023}.
+Simple parameterizations of signals introduced by unocculted heterogeneities do not incorporate any viewing-angle dependence of spot and facula spectra \citep[e.g.,][]{Rackham2017}.

+\\ \\ \textit{Mitigation in Progress}: Recent studies have produced \textit{ab initio} spot and facula spectra from 3D MHD models for a few FGKM spectral types \citep{Norris2017, Panja-2020}.
+These studies reveal spectral differences with respect to spectra from 1D stellar spectral models that underscore the limitation of this approach, particularly for faculae \citep{Witzke2022}.